Metal crumpled. Glass burst. Then nothing.

 “I’m afraid not.
 But don’t worry.
 There’s more to come.”

 “Welcome to the edge of the universe.”
+Death stood beside me.

-“The-the edge of the universe?”
+“The... the edge of the universe?”

 “Can you tell me why I’m here?”
+Urgency pushed the question out.

 “Why am I seeing this?”

 “Is that where I’m going?”
+I pointed.

 “This is it.
 Beyond this door lies the unknown.
 Are you ready?”